ChrisW-priv/Graphs/README.md

 but that is stupid and not a way to go (what if I need to copy graph but only if nodes are even?
 Then I would be the stupid one, that is what)

+### Idea
+forcing implementors to implement their own iterator is probably the best.
+I will enforce somethig like "is child of random access iterator and mark begin + end as virtual.